Simplicity in the Structure of QED and Gravity Amplitudes: On the improved large behaviour of the tree-amplitude

+according to~\eqref{e:Kidentity}.
+The worst large $z$ behaviour, $z^{2h+1-\lfloor{n-2\over2}\rfloor}$, is obtained for the maximal number of $\Delta$ insertions.
+Compared to the na\"\i ve behaviour, $z^{2h}$, we already see an improvement for each terms in~(\ref{e:current}) \emph{before} performing the sum over the permutations.

+Summing over the permutations the contributions with at least one $\Delta^h$ insertion cancel and the large $z$ scaling property of the $e^+e^-\to n\,\gamma$ tree-level amplitude under the BCFW shifts~(\ref{e:S1}) and~(\ref{e:S2}) is given by the first line of~\eqref{e:sumTtilde}.
+We have checked this numerically for up to $n=7$ photon lines.
+The numerical analysis indicates that for MHV amplitudes only the first term in~\eqref{e:sumTtilde} gives a non vanishing contribution, therefore providing a direct indication for the scaling properties of the amplitudes at large $z$.

 The analysis for the fermion case in QED is rather special because the fermions can only be adjacent in the interactions that are involved.
 This is however {\it not} the case for generic amplitudes for example in gravity.
-It should be noted that while the choice of reference momentum $p_{\rm ref}=p_b$ was enough for obtaining the required scaling and that no cancellations between terms of different orderings were necessary for the result it is easy to verify that other choices of reference momentum would require cancellations between terms of different orderings in order to arrive at the large $z$ scaling result eq.~(\ref{B21}).
+As well it is the absence of photon self-interactions that allow the sum over the permutations to improve the large $z$ behaviour.
+Such cancellations are not expected in generic QCD amplitudes because of the gluon self interactions.

 Using supersymmetric Ward identities we can conclude that the massless scalar tree amplitudes have the large $z$ scaling given by

 In the scalar case as explained in section~\ref{sec:sumdisc} a gauge choice is not enough for obtaining this behaviour and extra cancellations has to arise in the sum over orderings.